 CHRISTUS Health Plan contracts with an independent national Medical Record Review (MRR) vendor to conduct the HEDIS MRR on its behalf.
-Medical record review audits for HEDIS are usually conducted March through May each year.
-At that time, if any members' medical records are selected for review, providers will receive a call from a medical record review representative.
+Medical Record Review audits for HEDIS are conducted February through May each year.
+At that time, if any members' medical records are selected for review, providers receive a call from a medical record review representative.
 Prompt cooperation with the representative is needed and appreciated.